Proud to BRIE an American Board

 This post contains collections of products that I personally recommend (it may contain affiliate links).

-Happy Birthday, America!
-We may still have a long way to go to achieve true equality in our country, but I believe there are small wins that we can celebrate together this Fourth of July.
-I hope this board helps you party with the most beautiful snacks possible.
+Fourth of July snacks are the best and this July 4th Charcuterie Board is the perfect way to say Happy Birthday, America!
+Full of red, white, & blue foods, this cheese board will help you party in style.
 For other festive options, give my Red White and Burrata Appetizer Board, Bring Your Own Hot Dog Board, Taco Bar Party, and American Flag Candy Board a try too!

 Because these three colors are such an iconic part of this holiday, focusing on their placement is key.
 You can take two approaches: put all like-colors together and create stripes, or distribute them around the board.
 I decided on the latter, which is my usual approach to boards, where I try to space out colors around the board for maximum visual interest.
 See how I put the blackberries next to the red salami, instead of next to a similar colored red strawberry?
 It’s not a perfect science, so don’t overthink it, but just something I suggest keeping in mind.